Dolphiq/craft3-iconpicker/README.md

        {{ entry.fieldName.iconClass }}

-7. fe  Get the icon name
+7. Get the icon name

        {{ entry.fieldName.iconName }}

+8. Conditional example of showing icon only when it is set

+       {% if entry.fieldName.icon %}
+            {{ entry.fieldName.iconSpan|raw }}
+       {% endif %}

 ### Contributors & Developers